 It is full of really interesting things that will certainly spark an interest in engineering.

-We travel a lot as a family and the flying high page which talks about Balancing Forces, and Lift, Thrust and Drag were really interesting for Freddie.
-Get it here.
+We travel a lot as a family and the flying high page which talks about Balancing Forces, and Lift, Thrust and Drag was really interesting for Freddie.
+Get your Lift the Flap Engineering book here.

 Looking After your Mental Health

 This is such a popular topic at the minute and certainly wasn’t found in many children’s books when I was younger.
 Freddie hasn’t read this yet, however, I have, albeit skim-read it.

 It looks like a great book, however, personally the target reader I would put at least 12 years old.
 It talks about puberty, sex, relationships, phones, and social media.
 There are other areas of the book that are definitely relevant for an 8-year-old though.